Soy: Tackling Some of the Misconceptions

 Processed Soy Versus Whole Food Sources

 Processed soy is the root of why this crop tends to get a negative light from some health and wellness enthusiasts.
 Soy is in many processed foods such as breads, cereals, crackers, chips, pastas, cheeses, and, not to mention, soybean oil.
-Even many protein powders and protein bars contain processed soy, therefore containing not nearly as many benefits as whole food sources.
+Even many protein powders and protein bars contain processed soy, which offers far fewer benefits than whole food sources.

-As a functional nutritionist, I always advise my clients to be whole foods-forward, be mindful of their food sources, and pay attention to nutrition labels.
+As a functional nutritionist, I always advise my clients to be whole-foods-forward, mindful of their food sources, and to pay attention to nutrition labels.

 Importance of Non-GMO and Organic

-The growing global acceptance of soy has opened the door to using it in processed and artificial ways.
-Soybean crops are mass-produced, and the majority are genetically modified to be used as animal feed.
-Many countries have gone as far as banning GMOs due to the lack of data on the long-term health effects of consuming them.
+The growing global acceptance of soy has opened the door to its use in processed and artificial products.
+Soybean crops are mass-produced, and the majority are genetically modified for use as animal feed.
+Many countries have gone so far as to ban GMOs due to the connection between glyphosate and negative long-term health effects.
 Therefore, I recommend non-GMO and organic whole foods–especially when it comes to soy.

 Benefits of Soy